oroinc/documentation/user/back-office/reports-segments/segments.rst

    To manage the columns, use action icons in the last column:

-      - Delete a column from the segment with |IcDelete|.
+      - Delete a column from the segment with |Trash-SVG|.

       - Edit the column settings with |IcEdit|.